Twisted Jacquet modules: a conjecture of D. Prasad: Abstract

 \section{Abstract}

 In this note, we study the twisted Jacquet modules of sub-quotients of principal series representations of ${\rm GL}_2(D)$ where $D$ is a division algebra over a non-archimedean local field $F$.
-We begin with a proof of a conjecture due to D. Prasad on twisted Jacquet modules of Speh representations of ${\rm GL}_2(D)$ when $D$ is the quaternionic division algebra.
-Later, when $D$ is an arbitrary division algebra over $F$, we focus on depth-zero principal series and compute the dimensions of twisted Jacquet modules of generalised Speh representations and investigate their structure explicitly.
+We begin with a proof of a conjecture of D. Prasad on twisted Jacquet modules of Speh representations of ${\rm GL}_2(D)$ when $D$ is the quaternionic division algebra.
+For arbitrary division algebras $D$ over $F$, we focus on depth-zero principal series.
+We compute the dimensions of twisted Jacquet modules of generalized Speh representations and explicitly investigate their structure as $D^{\times}$-representations in the depth-zero situation.